-Dirty dozen Mac OS Power tips and tricks
+Dirty dozen Mac OS power tips and tricks

 Resolution of slot re-allotment is needed for the revival of the beleaguered airlines and the future of other ...

-Preview : Preview is the Swiss-army knife of Mac OS.
-It lets you as its name suggests preview files.
+Preview is the Swiss-army knife of Mac OS.
+It lets you, as its name suggests, to preview files.
 The file types supported are many and it is actually not just limited to previewing them.
 In some cases you can do much more.
 Specially, with PDF files.
-You can use Preview as a PDF editor, join multiple PDF files, move pages around, add images to the PDF and of course one of the most useful features is to use Preview to fill-out PDF forms and even sign them.
+You can use Preview as a PDF editor, join multiple PDF files, move pages around, add images to the PDF and of course, one of the most useful features is to use Preview to fill-out PDF forms and even sign them.
 The best part of signing a PDF, while you can use the trackpad and mostly make a mess of it, the better option is to use an iPhone or iPad and take a photo of a signature on a paper which gets pushed into the right place.
 Very neat indeed.

-Emoji: Sometimes Emoji is the only way to convey feelings in written text and looking for the appropriate emoji has now become quite the task.
+Sometimes Emoji is the only way to convey feelings in written text and looking for the appropriate emoji has now become quite the task.
 At one point, emojis were simple they were mostly composed of a brackets symbol, a semi colon, a dash and a colon and combinations of these characters.
 Nowadays, there is literally an emoji for everything!
 On Mac OS it is easy to bring up an emoji keyboard complete with search and quickly solve the issue of the best emoji for the job.
-I need a cup of ☕️ how about you?

 Get more of your favourite news delivered to your inbox